LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/project-translated.rst

 #.
 The next block of code hides two syntax errors.
 Run the code as-is to
    find the mistakes.

-   *Tip*: Don't be too hasty, Matey!
-Only ONE error gets flagged at a time.
-Fix that ONE problem, and then re-run the code to check yer work.
+   *Tip*: Only ONE error gets flagged at a time.
+Fix that ONE problem, and then re-run the code to check your work.
 Avoid trying to fix multiple issues at once.

    ::